d2l-ai/d2l-en/chapter_attention-mechanism/attention.md

 ```

 The masked softmax takes a 3 dimensional input and enables us to filter out some elements by specifying a valid length for the last dimension.
 (Refer to
 :numref:`sec_machine_translation` for the definition of a valid length.)
 As a result, any value outside the valid length will be masked as $0$.
-Let us implement the `masked_softmax` realization first.
+Let's implement the `masked_softmax` realization first.

 ```{.python .input  n=6}
 # Saved in the d2l package for later use